A log resolution for the theta divisor of a hyperelliptic curve: Brill-Noether Stratifications are Whitney

 Here $\theta(a,b)$ is the angle between two vectors $a,b$ determined by the inner product $(-,-)$. \end{definition} Here are some basic properties of $d(A,B)$.
 Note that it is \emph{not} symmetric in $A$ and $B$ (which is why we don't call it the distance ``between'' $A$ and $B$). \begin{fact} - \begin{enumerate} \item $d(A,B)=0$ if and only if $A\subseteq B$. \item Let $A\subseteq A'$ be two subspaces, then $d(A,B)\leq d(A',B)$. \item Identify $V$ with the conjugate dual space $V^{\ast}$ via the inner product $(-,-)$ so that $\mathrm{ker} (V^{\ast}\to B^{\ast})$ is identified with the orthogonal complement $B^{\perp}$.
 Then After choosing an orthonormal basis, this comes down to the fact that a linear operator and its adjoint (between two finite dimensional Hilbert spaces) have the same operator norm. \end{enumerate} \end{fact}

 From now on, let $Z$ be a complex manifold.
-Let $X,Y$ be two embedded smooth complex submanifolds of $Z$ such that $Y\subseteq \overline{X}$. \begin{definition} We say that the pair $(X,Y)$ satisfies \emph{Condition $(W)$} if for any point $y\in Y$, and for any sequence of points $\{x_i\}\subseteq X$ converging to $y$, there exists a constant $C>0$ such that for $i \gg 0$, we have
+Let $X,Y$ be two embedded smooth complex submanifolds of $Z$ such that $Y\subseteq \overline{X}$. \begin{definition} We say that the pair $(X,Y)$ satisfies \emph{Condition $(W)$} if for any point $y\in Y$, and for any sequence of points $\{x_i\}\subseteq X$ converging to $y$, there exists a constant $C>0$ such that

-where we view $T_{x_i}X$ as a subspace of $T_yZ$ using a local trivialization of the tangent bundle $T_Z$, and $d(y,x_i)$ is the Euclidean distance between $y$ and $x_i$ in a local coordinate chart. \end{definition} Kuo \cite{Kuo} (see also Verdier \cite[Théorème 1.5]{Verdier76}) proved the following.
+where we view $T_{x_i}X$ as a subspace of $T_yZ$ using a local trivialization of the tangent bundle $T_Z$, and $d(y,x_i)$ is the Euclidean distance between $y$ and $x_i$ in a local coordinate chart. \end{definition}